-For the purposes of this Section, "Confidential Contractor Information" refers to information the Contractor has satisfactorily identified as confidential, and the Energy Commission has agreed to designate as confidential under Title 20 California Code of Regulations section 2505.
+For the purposes of this Section, "Confidential Contractor Information" refers to information the Contractor has satisfactorily identified as confidential and the Energy Commission has agreed to designate as confidential under Title 20 California Code of Regulations Section 2505.
 If applicable, all Contractor information considered confidential at the commencement of this Agreement is designated in an Attachment to this Exhibit.

-B. Confidential Deliverables: Labeling and Submitting Confidential Information
+B. Confidential Deliverables: Labeling and Submitting Confidential Information as a deliverable.

-Prior to the commencement of this Agreement, if applicable, the parties have identified in an Attachment to this Exhibit, specific Confidential Contractor Information to be provided as a deliverable.
 All such confidential deliverables shall be marked, by the Contractor, as "Confidential" on each page of the document containing the Confidential Contractor Information and presented in a sealed package to the Commission Agreement Officer.
 (Non-confidential deliverables are submitted to the Accounting Office.)
 All Confidential Information will be contained in the "confidential" volume: no Confidential Information will be in the "public" volume.